ToolWeb Logo

 Frequently Asked Questions

-Common questions about the Regex Tester — answered.
+Common questions about Regex Tester — answered.

 How do I test a regular expression online?

 Enter your regex pattern and some sample text — the tool highlights every match in real time as you type, so you can see exactly what your pattern captures.
-It's free, runs in your browser, and updates instantly with each change to the pattern or test string.
+It's free, runs in your browser, and updates live with each change to the pattern or test string.

 Is my regex and test data kept private?